rdkcentral/rdk-halif-device_settings/docs/pages/Audio_halSpec.md

 ### Power Management Requirements

-The Audio HAL is not involved in the power management operation.
+The Audio `HAL` is not involved in the power management operation.

 ### Asynchronous Notification Model

 AudioPort provides the following asynchronous registration :
-- `dsAudioOutRegisterConnectCB`
+- `dsAudioOutRegisterConnectCB()` - Callback function to notify the Audio port connection status to the `Caller`
-- `dsAudioFormatUpdateCB`
+- `dsAudioFormatUpdateCB()` - Callback funtion to notify the Audio Format Update to the `Caller`

 ### Blocking calls